 Meanwhile there are all sorts of things going on around us.

 Do you remember what happened on January 27th 2010?
 That was the day that Steve Jobs launched the iPad and many journalists were quick to say that Apple had got it wrong this time.
 How wrong they were.
 The iPad and iPhone have spawned a whole industry for apps developers and created opportunities that forward thinkers and risk takers have been able to take advantage of as well as generating multi billions in revenue for Apple.
 The iPad left competitors playing catch up but is the iPad itself now being overtaken by a new generation of laptops that combine the benefits of the laptop and the tablet?

 My background is retail.
 I well remember the excitement as collaborations between the major retailers to develop out of town mega stores were announced.
-But some of those developments never happened and some of the supermarket chains have mothballed their hypermarkets even before they opened because our buying habits have changed and now we want our big shops delivered and we want to pop into a local convenience store for our top up shops.
-Visiting shops has become a leisure activity but we do more of our buying online.
+But some of those developments never happened and some of the supermarket chains have mothballed their hypermarkets even before they opened because our buying habits have changed.
+Now we want our big orders delivered and we want to pop into a local convenience store for our top up shops.
+Visiting stores has become a leisure activity but we do more of our buying online.

 Whatever our businesses we need to have an idea to the future.
 We need to understand how external influences can impact our businesses.
 Marketers call this a PESTLE analysis.
 PESTLE is a mnemonic for